 What does it look like to develop incarnational leadership in vulnerable urban communities?

 A selection of key initiatives being worked out in partnership in cities around the globe.
-These are but a few of the initiatives being shared throughout the network.

 An initiative designed for pastors who are exploring together what it means to teach and preach a liberating Gospel of peace in their city.